The why to endure any how

 Ending this on a good note, and finally making a move back to my hometown from Tilonia village, Rajasthan, when I saw all of the villagers and looking at me with a sense of acknowledgement, I felt a strange sensation — Love not from one person, or one family.
 Love from a community itself.
 An ethereal presence of love shared by all the members together.
 It was indeed a strange feeling.

-After having come back to my home town, with a lot of thoughts and rich experiences in generative design, I came across this news article on Krishna Rajagopal, an engineering graduate working in rural Maharashtra to bring about a social transformation by involving children in solving community problems.
-It struck a resonant chord with me.
+After having come back to my home town, with a lot of thoughts and rich experiences in participative design, I came across this news article on Krishna Rajagopal, an engineering graduate working in rural Maharashtra to bring about a social transformation by involving children in solving community problems.
+It’s a later story that he becomes my best friend, and continues to remain for years to come.
+But coming back to this story, the news article struck a resonant chord with me.
 Krishna’s own story of being an engineer by degree, and applying his skills for social good by training the young children in building innovations.
 It really did.

 My own explorations were seeming to come to a mutual convergence with what he had done.
 Here I was trying to co-create solutions together with women groups, and here was this guy working with children and paving the way for such a social transformation.
 Through a conversation with him, the implications of such a vision blew my mind leading me to work with him on the same lines.